Honouring the Whole Person in Every Stage of Life.

 Some people will accept this about themselves while others will hold on to their denial.
 Be kind and let them guide you as to how to navigate the symptoms.

-You can say things like: “you are such a good driver and today, I’d like to drive you so you can enjoy the car ride.”
+You can say things like: “You are such a good driver and today, I’d like to drive you so you can enjoy the car ride.”

-Speaking and treating people with dementia as the adults they are deserving of respect with decades of living full lives goes a long way in offering dignified care vs speaking to them as if they are children
+Speaking and treating people with dementia as the adults they are deserving of respect with decades of living full lives goes a long way in offering dignified care vs. speaking to them as if they are children.